jasongrimes/fretboardfoundation/_chapters/020-chords/040-major-harmony.md

 are enough to create a full and rich chord progression.
 A surprising number of popular songs are composed of only these three primary chords.

-It's therefore helpful to practice various chord changes between the primary chords.
+It's therefore helpful to practice various chord changes with the primary chords.
 For example:
 **I-IV-V-I**